thiago4go/dapr-workshop/docs/challenge-4/python.md

 Each task will be a separate activity.
 These activities will be executed in sequence since the order is imporant.
 Other [workflow patterns](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-patterns/) can be used with Dapr Workflow, where activities are executed in parallel, or activities are called in a loop, but these are not relevant for this challenge.

-Create a new file called `pizza_activities.py`.
-Add the following liones of code to the top to import the required libraries and create the logger:
+Create a new file called `pizza_activities.py` inside the `pizza-workflow` directory.
+Add the following lines of code to the top to import the required libraries - Dapr Client and Dapr Workflow - and create the logger:

 ```python
 from dapr.ext.workflow import WorkflowActivityContext